Navigation

 Most women who have a caesarean recover well and have healthy babies.
 But a caesarean is a major operation and it’s important to be aware of the possible risks to you and your baby.

-Possible complications of caesarean section which might affect you include the following.
+Possible complications of caesarean section include the following.

-• Infection in your womb, bladder or wound.
-Some infections are fairly common after a caesarean.
+• Infection of your womb, urinary tract or wound.
 You’ll be offered antibiotics to reduce your risk.

-• A blood clot in your leg, which can travel up to your lungs.
+• A blood clot in your leg (DVT), which can travel up to your lungs.
 Your healthcare team will take measures to prevent this.
-But it’s important not to ignore symptoms such as pain and swelling in your legs.
+But seek medical help if you have symptoms, such as pain and swelling in your legs.

 • Heavy blood loss during the surgery.
-This isn’t common but if it happens, you might need a blood transfusion or further surgery to stop the bleeding.
+This isn’t common but if it happens, you might need a blood transfusion.
+Some women (around one in 670) may need a hysterectomy (removal of the womb) if this happens.

 Future births after having a caesarean